james-bowman/blog/content/post/continuous-delivery-tool-landscape.md

 #image = "/post/cdlandscape/P1060052_edited-1.jpg"
 +++

 I have been having a lot of discussions recently about DevOps and Continuous Delivery.
 There seems to be a lot of confusion regarding what these terms really mean.
 Is there more to DevOps than automation, and more specifically automated deployments?
-What is the difference between Continous Delivery, Continuous Integration and even Continuous Deployment.
+What is the difference between Continous Delivery, Continuous Integration and even Continuous Deployment?

 There are of course many definitions available on the internet but I find it useful to think of DevOps as a culture of collaboration and continuous improvement facilitating optimisation of the value stream.
 Continuous Delivery is an approach allowing developed software to be deployed at any time aiming for faster and more frequent deployments.
 Both are mutually compatible and usually go hand in hand.